How to Publish an Alpha Anywhere Application to a Remote Server Using FTP

 Alpha Anywhere will display a notice when publishing is complete.
 Click OK to close the notice.

-The Alpha Anywhere Standard Application Server can be used to create and verify the published connection string(s) needed by the application.
+The Alpha Anywhere Classic Application Server can be used to create and verify the published connection string(s) needed by the application.
 On the Other tab in the Application Server Settings, the Open the Connection String Builder Genie link opens a dialog that can be used to create and test a connection string on the server to verify the connection string is valid before adding it to the publish profile.
 To learn more, see How to Test Connection Strings on the Application Server.